-the employee or customer, particularly where there was an explicit opt-out mechanism,261 and parties regularly attempt to avoid arbitration by arguing they did not receive a copy, were not aware of the arbitration clause, or did not have the clause pointed out or explained to them.
+Despite the opinions applying general contract formation rules to arbitration clauses, noted just above, opinions continue to require that a contract with an arbitration clause be provided to the employee or customer, particularly where there was an explicit opt-out mechanism,287 and parties regularly attempt to avoid arbitration by arguing they did not receive a copy, were not aware of the arbitration clause, or did not have the clause pointed out or explained to them.
 In the future, these cases may consider the severability and delegation issues highlighted in Goffe v.
-Foulke Management Corp.,262 especially concerning the requirement in the Consumer Fraud Act to provide a copy of a consumer contract to the consumer, which issue Goffe held was not a matter of contract formation, but went to the enforceability of the underlying contract, and was delegated to the arbitrator.
+Foulke Management Corp.,288 especially concerning the requirement in the Consumer Fraud Act to provide a copy of a consumer contract to the consumer, which issue Goffe held was not a matter of contract formation, but went to the enforceability of the underlying contract, and was delegated to the arbitrator.

-An arbitration provision that is confusing or ambiguous, or that indicates arbitration only as an option, may not be enforced.263
+An arbitration provision that is confusing or ambiguous, or that indicates arbitration only as an option, might not be enforced.289